 It is unlawful by state law to release mallards and in Florida, all mallards are protected by federal law and cannot be touched unless one possesses the proper federal and state permits.
 Most people are uneducated on the issues of hybridization or the fact that releasing mallards is unlawful.
 If ponds in your neighborhood (golf course, housing development, etc.) have mallards, notify the manager of your concern regarding the problems these ducks can cause and ask for their commitment to not release any more mallards in the future.

-If you would like additional information about the feral mallard hybridization problem or would like more information about the removal of mallards, please contact one of the FWC waterfowl offices at (850) 488-5878 or (321) 726-2862.
+If you would like additional information about the feral mallard hybridization problem or would like more information about the removal of mallards, please visit our Mallard Control Permit page or contact one of the FWC waterfowl offices at (850) 488-5878 or (321) 726-2862.

 Licensed, permitted trappers may assist you with the removal of mallards.
 A list of trappers is available by visiting our nuisance wildlife trappers page.